markjeschke/itunes-search-api-gulp-webapp/README.md

 # iTunes API Search Results Example

-Add an iTunes search input to your webpage that will display a list of apps with their icons, descriptions, author, pricing, and screenshots.
+Add an iTunes app search field to your webpage, so that visitors can quickly view app information, such as their icons, descriptions, author, pricing, and screenshots.

 ## Front-end Setup